garyericson/bacx-pr/topics/crmce-repos.md

 # Repos managed by BACX Content Engineering

+This is a test paragraph.
+The time is 2&#8758;45 PM.
+Now the time is 3:45 PM.

 For a list of repos managed by BACX Content Engineering, see [this page](http://bacx0-web/repos/?type=repos-formatted).

 ## Legacy information